 INTRODUCTION TO BAKING TECHNIQUES AND INGREDIENTS PART 1

-The program begins by giving students an in-depth understanding of the ingredients, techniques and procedures they will use throughout the program:
+The pastry arts associate degree program begins by giving students an in-depth understanding of the ingredients, techniques and procedures they will use throughout the program:

 • Identification and discussion of the essential ingredient groups: sugar, dairy, fruit, flours and chocolate.